-You can set a profile scheme for an app it can be a certain profile or "private" if you want that it have an isolated profile, the default value for a root level app will be "Primary" and if is nested in a workspace it will be "Inherit from Workspace".
-Apps like WhatsApp, Android Messages, Discord are mostly used isolated from other that why they have a "Private" profile by default You can read more about profiles in this LINK
+You can set a profile scheme for an app.
+It can be a certain profile or a "Private" one (if you want that the app to have an isolated profile).
+The default value for a root level app will be "Primary", and if it's nested in a workspace it will be "Inherit from Workspace".
+Apps like WhatsApp, Android Messages, Discord are mostly used isolated from other, which is why they have a "Private" profile by default.
+You can read more about profiles in this article: Profiles (Feature).

 - Block all pop-ups: prevent all pop-ups from showing.

-- Open all internally: open links in a new Rambox window.
+- Open all in pop-ups: open links in a new Rambox window.

 - Open all in default browser: open links in your default browser.

-Set time to hibernate app when idle for a while.
+Set a time to hibernate the app when idle for a while.
 This will release memory and improve performance.
-Set to 0 if you do not want the app to hibernate.
-When an app is hibernated, it will be disabled, and you won't get any notification from it.
-Most apps have a 15-minute default hibernation time, but not the ones that belongs to the Email or Messaging category.
-Also, there's the possibility to set that an app starts hibernated when Rambox initiate.
+Set it to 0 if you do not want the app to hibernate.
+When an app is hibernated, it will be disabled, and you won't get any notifications from it.
+Most apps have a 15-minute default hibernation time, but not the ones that belong to the Email or Messaging category.
+Also, we offer the possibility to set that an app to start hibernated when Rambox initiates.

 *The following options may cause security problems, use them responsibly.
 To apply any of these options, you need to restart the app.

-For instance, some users wish to make an Auto-Refresh every X time because the app they are using, it's disconnect on inactivity.
+For instance, some users wish to make an Auto-Refresh every X time because the app they are using is disconnected on inactivity.
 Here's an example script to auto-refresh the app every 10 minutes.